 CHAKALAKAL RD., ERNAKULAM 91-484/231-4293; www.nimmypaul.com

 WHERE TO EATBadettu

 This vegetarian restaurant in the Sarovaram hotel on the road to the airport serves wonderful traditional Keralan lunches on banana leaves: a dozen varieties of tasty, spicy curries and rice.
 We were the only WESTERNERS THERE; YOU EAT WITH YOUR HANDS.
 DINNER FOR TWO $8

 NH 47 COCHIN BYPASS RD., ERNAKULAM; 91-484/230-5519

+They start you off with ayurvedic water—which tastes like chicken!
+Well, licorice, actually.
 The Keralan curries packed with chiles, ginger, and mustard seed are excellent (though the service is a bit lackadaisical).
 DINNER FOR TWO $5

 WARRIUM RD., ERNAKULAM; 91-484/236-6664